rphii/rlso/README.md

 # So - String Object

-String Space Optimization (SSO) in C.
+Small String Optimized and Dynamically Allocatable String in C.

 ## Features